Microstate: Politics

 Statistical research has shown that microstates are more likely to be democracies than larger states.
-In 2012, Freedom House classified 86% of the countries with less than 500,000 inhabitants as "free".
+In 2012, Freedom House classified 86% of the countries with fewer than 500,000 inhabitants as "free".
 This shows that countries with small populations often had a high degree of political freedom and civil liberties, which is one of the hallmarks of democracies.
 Some scholars have taken the statistical correlation between small size and democracy as a sign that smallness is beneficial to the development of a democratic political system, mentioning social cohesiveness, opportunities for direct communication and homogeneity of interests as possible explanations for why this is the case.

-Case study research, however, has led researches to believe that the statistical evidence belies the anti-democratic elements of microstate politics.
+Case study research, however, has led some researchers to believe that the statistical evidence belies the anti-democratic elements of microstate politics.
 Due to small populations, family and personal relations are often decisive in microstate politics.
 In some cases, this impedes neutral and formal decision-making and instead leads to undemocratic political activity, such as clientelism, corruption, particularism and executive dominance.
-While microstates often have formal institutions that are associated with democracy, the inner workings of politics in microstates are in reality often undemocratic.

 The high number of democracies amongst microstates could be explained by their colonial history.
 Most microstates adopted the same political system as their colonial ruler.
 Because of the high number of microstates that were British colonies in the past, microstates often have a majoritarian and parliamentary political system similar to the Westminster system.
 Some microstates with a history as British colony have implemented some aspects of a consensus political system, to adapt to their geographic features or societal make-up.
 While the colonial history often determines what political systems microstates have, they do implement changes to better accommodate their specific characteristics.

 Microstates and international relations

 Microstates often rely on other countries in order to survive, as they have a small military capacity and a lack of resources.
-This had led some researchers to believe that microstates are forced to subordinate themselves to larger states which reduces their sovereignty.
-Research, however, has shown that microstates strategically engage in patron-client relationships with other countries.
+This had led some to believe that microstates are forced to subordinate themselves to larger states which reduces their sovereignty.
+However, research has shown that microstates strategically engage in patron-client relationships with other countries.
 This allows them to trade some privileges to countries that can advance their interests the most.
 Examples of this are microstates that establish a tax haven or sell their support in international committees in exchange for military and economic support.